Modern Slavery Statement

 - Listen and learn from our communities to identify gaps in delivery, areas of vulnerability, and emerging threats.

-- Ensure our communities are aware of the signs of modern slavery and human trafficking, and that pathways to report concerns are established and promoted.
+- Ensure our communities are aware of the signs of modern slavery and human trafficking, and that pathways to report concerns are available and promoted.

 - Build on existing district and national meetings such as the modern slavery and human trafficking (MSHT) tactical group by building on developing stronger relationships, gather and share information to help identify vulnerabilities, emerging threats and to safeguard those at risk sooner.